McSodbrenner/vscode-better-open-editors/README.md

 ## Package folder generation

 The main purpose of the extension is to group files automatically that belong to packages.
 For this it is looked whether there is a package.json/composer.json in a folder or whether a package corresponds to a glob pattern from the settings.

-If indeed all folders should be displayed as package folders, it is also possible to pass `**` as pattern.
+  * If all folders are to be displayed as package folders, it is also possible to pass `**` as a pattern.
+  * If a flat hierarchy is to be created, an empty string can also be passed as a pattern.
+However, folders are always created for packages.

 Package folders, which only contain other folders, are not created.

 ## Known Issues